Equivariant Degenerations of Plane Curve Orbits: Computation of and

+In the interest of brevity, we will indicate {\sl how} to arrive at the result, by breaking the calculation into several steps and explaining how each step is executed.

+First, the factor of $3$ in $\p_{C_{BN}}$ and $2$ in $\p_{C_{AN}}$ come from automorphisms.
+What we will actually describe, and what is equivalent by \Cref{projectivethom}, is the calculation of the classes $[\Orb(C_{BN})]_{GL(V)}$ and $[\Orb(C_{AN})]_{GL(V)}$, essentially using the same overall strategy of ``presentation'' used in the proof of \Cref{fourlines}.

-\begin{proof} We will use the variety $W$ parameterizing triples $(C,L,p)$ given in the proof of \Cref{jdegeneration} in \Cref{sec:jdegeneration}.
-We can regard $W$ as an iterated projective bundle, by first forgetting $C$, then forgetting $p$, and then forgetting $L$ (to map to a point).
-Each of these projective bundles are given by the projectivization of a vector bundle over their associated base spaces, and so the Chow ring of $W$ is determined by the chern classes of these vector bundles.
+We begin with the variety $\mathcal{W}$ defined in \Cref{def:W}, with its attendant divisor classes $H_{\on{curve}}, H_{\on{line}}, H_{\on{point}}$.
+We can regard $\mathcal{W}$ as an iterated projective bundle, by first forgetting $C$, then forgetting $p$, and then forgetting $L$ (to map to a point).
+Each of these projective bundles are given by the projectivization of a vector bundle over their associated base spaces, and so the Chow ring of $W$ is determined by the chern classes of these vector bundles in a standard way.
+Furthermore, the Picard group of $\mathcal{W}$ is freely generated by the three divisor classes $H_{\bullet}$.